franklinchou/ahk_config/README.md

 This repo contains config files for Auto Hot Key on my windows distribution.

+## Device-aware Re-mapping
+Device information can be obtained from the Windows Management Instrumentation service by issuing WQL queries.
+For example, at a Powershell prompt, execute the following: `Get-WmiObject -Query "SELECT * FROM Win32_PnPEntity"`

 ## Adding scripts to startup

 1. `shell:startup` in the Run dialog box (`Win + R`) will launch the startup applications folder